Please see the CCWG Home Page for a map of our Restoration site locations

-CCWG, in collaboration with Coastal Conservation and Research, currently has funding from the Ocean Protection Council to complete the core objectives of the Moro Cojo Slough Management and Enhancement plan.
+CCWG, in collaboration with Coastal Conservation and Research, received funding from the Ocean Protection Council in 2017 to complete the core objectives of the Moro Cojo Slough Management and Enhancement plan.

-- Re-establish the Moro Cojo Slough Technical Advisory Committee
+- Re-established the Moro Cojo Slough Technical Advisory Committee

 - With input from the TAC-